FreddyVRetro/ISA-PicoMEM/README.md

 - We can still program the Pico and Feel like doing coding on a "Retro" Machine, so we don't have the effect "Look, it is easy, he put a processor in the PC that can emulate the full PC"

 Memory emulation:

+As the PicoMEM is an 8Bit ISA Card, the RAM Emulation may be slower than the PC Own RAM.
+The PicoMEM is then more suitable to extend a 512Kb PC to 640K, Add some UMB (For Driver) than extend an IBM PC With 128Kb of RAM.

+Memory emulation capabilities :
+- The PicoMEM BIOS auto detect (At Hardwsare level) the 1st Mb of RAM and Display the RAM MAP with a "Checkit" like Display.
+- You can select to add RAM from the Internal SRAM (128Kb with No Wait State)
+- Emulation from the PSRAM (External RAM) can add RAM to any Address Space.
+- Then, EMS Emulation eemulate a LOTECH Board woth Up to 4Mb.

+Memory emulation limitations :
 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
 - The emulated Memory does not support DMA, I did not proof it is not 100% feasible, but it require quite complex coding to be possible (Snif the DMA registers, change code that may add unstability)
   Anyway:
     - As the PicoMEM emulate the Floppy, we can disable temporarily the RAM emulation if the Disk access are not working.